There are only a limited number of places so early application is advisable.

 The closing date for these pathways is Monday 15th June.
 Unfortunately, all other pathways are now full.

 All applicants will follow the same admission process which includes a mandatory talk, an interview and an assessment.
 After you have applied, you will be sent a link to the mandatory talk.
 This must be viewed before your interview.
 We will contact you regarding a telephone interview.

 Parents of students would usually be invited to a mandatory talk which outlines the Junior College Admissions Policy and explains the next steps in the process.
 This talk will now be sent to you in digital format after the 4 May 2020.
 You will be sent a link to a YouTube video and you will need to watch this before your interview.

 After the 4 May, you will be contacted regarding an interview.
 We’ll look to hold interviews via video conferencing or by telephone, and will ensure that we get in touch with you to book this in.
 These will take place throughout May and June.

 Education Health Care Plan (EHCP) Interviews

 If a student has an Education Health Care Plan, you will be required to have an initial discussion with the Additional Learning Support team to discuss your EHCP and the provision.
-This will be arranged during May and will happen before your interview.
+This will be pre-arranged and will happen before your interview.

 Previously, assessment days took place before interviews and would enable us to see how students perform within their chosen pathway.
 This is an important part of the admissions process as it allows staff to see how you engage in curriculum, as well as your suitability against the key criteria (see Admissions Policy).